Skip to main content

 For example, chronic stress and elevated cortisol levels from HPA axis dysregulation can suppress the production of gonadotropin-releasing hormone (GnRH) from the hypothalamus, leading to a downregulation of the HPG axis and a subsequent decline in testosterone and estrogen levels.
 Similarly, thyroid dysfunction can impact both adrenal and gonadal function.

-This perspective is critical for understanding why a reductionist approach to wellness, which focuses on a single metric like weight loss, is often ineffective for individuals with complex medical conditions.
+This systems biology perspective is critical for understanding why a reductionist approach to wellness, which focuses on a single metric like weight loss, is often ineffective for individuals with complex medical conditions.
 A more holistic approach, one that recognizes the interconnectedness of the endocrine system, is needed.
 This might involve a multi-pronged wellness plan that addresses not only diet and exercise but also stress management, sleep optimization, and targeted nutritional support to promote overall endocrine health.

 How Can We Apply a Systems Biology Approach to Wellness?